 Koprulu Canyon National Park has a rich flora including red pine, black pine, cedar, fir, oak varieties and wild olives.

-Selge Antique City is located within the borders of National Park.
-The theater, the agora, the temples of Zeus and Artemis, the cistern, the aqueduct and the stone-paved historic road of the Selge Ancient City dating back to the 5th century BC are among the ones to be seen in the national park.
+Selge Antique City is located within the borders of the National Park.
+The theater, the agora, the temples of Zeus and Artemis, the cistern, the aqueduct, and the stone-paved historic road of the Selge Ancient City dating back to the 5th century BC are among the ones to be seen in the national park.

-Things to Do in Koprulu Kanyon
+Things to Do in Koprulu Kanyon: Outdoor Activities

 - Rafting on Koprucay River beneath the historic Roman bridges: Koprulu Canyon is a river suitable for rafting, starting at the town of Sutçuler (Sütçüler) of Isparta district, reaching the sea in Antalya.